MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 1. From the list of AI Builder templates, choose the one that fits your needs the most.

-    - If you don't have [Microsoft Dataverse](/powerapps/maker/data-platform/data-platform-intro), you will see the following dialog.
-Select **Continue** to install Dataverse.
+    - If you don't have [Dataverse environment with database](/power-platform/admin/create-environment#create-an-environment-with-a-database), you will see the following dialog.
+Select **Continue** to add a database.
 It usually takes a couple of minutes (in some cases it can take more than 1 hour) and has to be done only once.

         > [!div class="mx-imgBorder"]
         > ![No Dataverse list](media/no-dataverse.png "No Dataverse action")

-    - If Dataverse is already installed, you will land on the simplified template experience for Teams.
+    - If you already have a Dataverse environment with database, you will land on the simplified template experience for Teams.
 The first screen asks you to validate connections.

 1. Once your connections are valid, select **Continue**.